 I coach in what I've experienced.
 I began taking private clients June 1st, 2008.
 I've served hundreds of clients all over the world.
 I presently have an 89% success rate - success being defined as major progress towards the client's objective or successful achievement of the objective.

 Research found that the 11% that did not succeed were not doing their homework!

 Previous to coaching, I spent 16 years in corporate IT and self-employ in the computer/Information technology field.

 Some of My Story:

-Childhood emotional neglect was a prominent experience.
+Childhood emotional neglect was my prominent experience.
 My parents came from deeply broken homes, and having never understood the love they needed, they were unable to communicate and share that with their children.
 They struggled to share with each other their core needs, and often experienced verbally (and sometimes physically) violent conflicts.

 Tragedy struck when my mother was diagnosed with brain cancer and died a week short of my 11th birthday.
 My father promptly remarried, subjecting myself and my siblings to the mental abuse from a woman struggling deeply with her own demons and unresolved emotional trauma.

 My teen years were spent avoiding sexual and emotional shame due to familial and religious conditioning.
 I faced suicide four times during this period as I wrestled with the dark, tormenting demons within my head and heart.

 Codependent relating became my normal after my mother's death.
-I quickly learned that pleasing my step-mother bought me a respit from her irrational rages and tantrums, and that I relax from "walking on egg-shells" around her for a bit.
+I quickly learned that pleasing my step-mother bought me a respite from her irrational rages and tantrums, and that I could relax from "walking on egg-shells" around her for a bit.
 I quickly learned, though, that I was expected to be the adult and parent in the relationship, and she expected to be cared for and rescued.